doxeylab/learn-genomics-in-linux/task7/README.md

 Next, download the RNA-seq data from the public EBI FTP site.
 We will be downloading 8 samples (each has forward and reverse .fastq reads) - so 16 files total.
 To download all of these automatically, you can download a list of urls with `wget` as follows:

 ```
-#download the list of urls first
+#download the list of urls first - NOTE: THIS STEP CAN TAKE A LONG TIME (~1 hr)
 wget https://raw.githubusercontent.com/doxeylab/learn-genomics-in-unix/master/task7/ftp-list.txt

 #now create a folder for your data